IrinaShtain/NBA/README.md

 Branch compose_fragments_release -> implementation with the UI written in Android Jetpack Compose UI + Fragments

-Branches master/compose_release -> implementation with the UI written in Android Jetpack Compose UI
+Branches master and compose_release -> implementation with the UI written in Android Jetpack Compose UI